ctkjose/R1PLUSFIRMWARE/README.md

 A print-job is represented by an object that allows us to control and interact with the printer.
 It has clear and specific places to poll and update time critical events during a print job and hardware interrupts.
 So now we have a place to call hooks to update an LCD, read buttons, or update something.
 In addition we added basic HOOKS so we can add new functionality at given events.

+Code is structured to allow for further work on streaming g-code from other sources (ideas in my head includes streaming with wifi, and thru SPI from another arduino acting as a controller.)

+The firmware has a standarized and consistant way to report errors to the g-code sender, even when CURA/MatterControl have no support for it (mainly because ther is no standard!).

+(PS: Im also working on my own g-code sender and print scheduler).

 ## SD Card ##

 SD Card uses Arduino's built-in library for SPI SD-Cards.

+SD Card printing is working.
+This code uses RepRapFirmware flavor of GCODE and does not support Marlin's `!` and `#` syntax.

 GCODE [`M20`](https://reprap.org/wiki/G-code#M20:_List_SD_card) supports JSON with the `S2` parameter just like RepRapFirmware.